-Skills are specific, learned abilities or competencies that enable an individual to perform tasks, solve problems, or carry out activities effectively and efficiently
+Skills are specific, learned abilities or competencies that enable an individual to perform tasks, solve problems, or carry out activities effectively and efficiently (Vathanophas, 2007).

-(Vathanophas, 2007).
 In this study, skills refer to know-how that someone has acquired outside of school.

-2.1.2 Socio-economic factors
+2.1.2 Socio-economic Factors

 The term socio-economic condition/factors generally encompass two variables: social and economic conditions (Rahman et al., 2023).
-Hossain et al.(2022) define "Socio-economic" as a person's relative place in society in terms of family money, political power, educational background, and professional prestige.
-Regarding to this study, socio-economic factors refer to family background, financial resources and social network.
+Hossain et al.(2022) define "socio-economic" as a person's relative place in society in terms of family money, political power, educational background, and professional prestige.
+In this study, socio-economic factors encompass family background, financial resources, and social networks